We are always in his mind

 Always in his mind

-The doctrine of the Trinity goes far beyond a mere creed or formal words on a statement of faith.
-Through his life, death, resurrection and ascension, our Savior Jesus has brought us into this divine fellowship and made us part of it: "The life appeared, and we have seen it, and testify to it, and proclaim to you the eternal life which was with the Father and has appeared to us—what we have seen and heard we proclaim to you, so that you also may have fellowship with us; and our fellowship is with the Father and with his Son Jesus Christ" (1.
-John 1,2-3).
+The doctrine of the Trinity goes far beyond a mere profession of faith or formal words on a declaration of belief.
+Through his life, death, resurrection, and ascension, our Savior Jesus has received us into this divine communion and allowed us to share in it: “The life has appeared, and we have seen it and testify to it and proclaim to you the eternal life that was with the Father and has appeared to us—what we have seen and heard we proclaim also to you, so that you also may have fellowship with us; and our fellowship is with the Father and with his Son Jesus Christ.”
+(1. Joh 1,2-3).

-Before the foundation of the world, the Triune God chose to include humanity in the indescribable life, fellowship and joy that Father, Son and Holy Spirit share together as the one true God: "He predestined us to be adopted as children through Jesus Christ, according to the good pleasure of his will, to the praise of his glorious grace, with which he freely bestowed upon us in the Beloved.
-In him we have redemption through his blood, the forgiveness of sins, according to the riches of his grace, which he lavished on us in all wisdom and prudence" (Ephesians 1:24).
-1,5-8).
+Before the foundation of the world was laid, the Triune God decided to include humanity in the indescribable life, fellowship, and joy that the Father, Son, and Holy Spirit share together as the one true God: “He predestined us to be his children through Jesus Christ, according to his pleasure and will—to the praise of his glorious grace, which he has freely given us in the One he loves.
+In him we have redemption through his blood, the forgiveness of sins, according to the riches of his grace, which he lavished on us in all wisdom and understanding.”
+(Eph 1,5-8).

-In Jesus Christ, the Son of God in the flesh, we are included in the community and joy of the common life of the Trinity: "But God, who is rich in mercy, because of his great love with which he loved us, even when we were dead in sins, made us alive together with Christ—by grace you have been saved—and raised us up together and seated us with him in the heavenly places in Christ Jesus" (Ephesians 1:14).
-2,4-6).
+In Jesus Christ, the Son of God in the flesh, we are included in the fellowship and joy of the shared life of the Trinity: “But God, who is rich in mercy, because of the great love with which he loved us, even when we were dead in our sins, made us alive together with Christ—by grace you have been saved—and raised us up with him and seated us with him in heaven in Christ Jesus.”
+(Eph 2,4-6).

-The gap has been bridged.
+The chasm has been bridged.
 The price has been paid.
-The way is open for humanity to come home—like the prodigal son in the parable.
-Salvation is the result of the Father's everlasting love and power, demonstrated through Jesus Christ and imparted to us by the Holy Spirit.
+The way is open for humanity—like the prodigal son in the parable—to come home.
+Salvation is the result of the Father's everlasting love and power, demonstrated through Jesus Christ and mediated to us through the Holy Spirit.
 It is not our faith that saves us.
 It is God alone—Father, Son, and Spirit—who saves us.
-God gives us faith as a gift to open our eyes to the truth of who He is—and who we are, as His beloved children: "He who did not spare His own Son but delivered Him up for us all, how shall He not with Him also freely give us all things?"
-(Romans 1:14) 8,32).
+God gives us faith as a gift to open our eyes to the truth of who He is—and who we are, as His beloved children: “He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?”
+(Röm 8,32).

-When we trust Jesus as our all in all, it is not an empty trust.
-In Him our sins are forgiven, our hearts are renewed, and we are included in the life He shares with the Father and the Holy Spirit.
-God's eternal and almighty word of love and inclusion for you will never fail: "For I am convinced that neither death nor life, neither angels nor principalities nor powers, neither the present nor the future, nor any powers in any creature, will be able to separate us from the love of God that is in Christ Jesus our Lord" (Romans 1:14).
-8,38-39).
+When we trust in Jesus as our all in all, it is not an empty trust.
+In Him, our sins are forgiven, our hearts are renewed, and we are included in the life He shares with the Father and the Holy Spirit.
+God's eternal and almighty word of love and inclusion for you will never be silenced: "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."
+(Röm 8,38-39).

 Dear reader, through Jesus Christ you belong to God's Trinity, nothing in heaven or on earth can separate you from the love of God!
 Do you believe that?